 Any student with milk allergies must present a doctor's excuse to have an alternate drink with meals.

 If students are bringing lunch to school, please follow the wellness guidelines.
-Students are not permitted to have commercial or other deliveries arranged of commercially prepared food items to them at the school.
-The delivery of outside food items by vendors will be confiscated.
+Please do not bring in lunch from a fast food restaurant.

 Glass bottles and pop are not permitted in the cafeteria.

 CELL PHONES AND ELECTRONICS